Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 God, it's so frustrating.

-I know he's gaslighting on that.
+He's gaslighting on that.

-And there's one part in the article even says to repeat, there is anyway, no going back.
+And there's one part in the article even says, to repeat, there is anyway no going back.

-It's like that's weird, because another article in the same publication says they're totally all going back.
+It's like, that's weird because another article in the same publication says they're totally all going back.

-But he's like, There's no way back.
+But he's like, there's no way back.

 This has happened now.

-It's sort of fake fatalism about it.
+Is it sort of fake faith about it?

 Yeah, yeah.

-Uh let's go to the video comments.
+Let's go to the video comments.

-So I wasn't paying attention as I was doing.
+Sorry, I wasn't paying attention as I was doing.

 That's a great point.

-And it's it's one of those things you don't really think about because it's just the sort of liquid nature of human conversation.
+And it's one of those things you don't really think about because it's just the sort of liquid nature of human conversation.

-But that that's a great point, Omar.
+But that's a great point, Omar.

-Like he is describing literally any Muslim in Britain as a British Muslim, as equally as valid a claim.
+Like, he is describing literally any Muslim in Britain as a British Muslim, as equally as valid a claim.

-Sorry, uh the gold tier members who sent us a video comment and we can't watch it.
+Sorry to gold tier members who sent us a video comment and we can't watch it.

 What was your first job, Nick?